 The park is a great place for a stroll.
 The limestone walls and their carvings give is a sense a gravitas and history.
 There are also two restaurants inside the complex.

-Garuda Wisnu Kencana Cultural Park Information
+Garuda Wisnu Kencana Cultural Park Travel Tips

 - Find out about upcoming events from the park website, and get tickets there too.